Talisman's Yme oil platform could collapse in storm: document

 A Talisman spokesman in Norway declined to comment on Thursday.

-Substructure problems forced the evacuation of the platform, which is owned by Dutch maritime oil and gas engineer SBM Offshore (SBMO.AS).
+Substructure problems forced the evacuation of the platform, which is owned by Dutch maritime oil and gas engineer SBM Offshore.

 SBM Offshore could not be reached for comment on Thursday.